 A few tips when making this beet curry:

 • Use full-fat coconut milk.
-When making curries, I prefer to use full-fat coconut milk.
-Some cans of coconut milk are not creamy – with shards of coconut.
+When making curries, I prefer to use thick coconut milk (not sponsored, by the way).
+But, beware, some cans of coconut milk are not creamy – with shards of coconut.
 And, those would not work in this recipe.
+You could also grab a carton of coconut milk from the refrigerated section, where the other nut milk is sold.

-• Saute the onions, ginger, and garlic first.
+• Sauté the onions, ginger, and garlic in a large pan first, over medium-high heat.
 This adds so much flavor to this dish.

 • Do not be afraid to add in the cayenne.
-Beetroot, when cooked, tends to be ever so slightly sweet and the cayenne balances it off.
+You could also substitute the cayenne for green chilies.
+Beetroot, when cooked, tends to be ever so slightly sweet.
+And the cayenne (or green chilies) balances off the sweetness of the beetroot beautifully.
 However, if you are reluctant to add in the cayenne, just add in1 teaspoon instead of 2 teaspoons.

-• Cut the beets into small bite-sized pieces.
-The smaller they are, the quicker they will cook.
+• Cut the beets into small, bite-sized pieces.
+The smaller the chopped beetroot is, the quicker it will cook over a medium flame.

-• After adding the beets and other ingredients to the pan, make sure to let everything come to a low simmer while keeping the pan covered.
+• After adding the beetroot cubes and other ingredients to the pan, make sure to let everything come to a low simmer over medium heat while keeping the pan covered.
 This helps cook the beets so they are tender.

 From October 2016

 Food has this amazing ability to unite people.
 To draw people close to each other.
-And, every now and then, a person comes along with that same ability.
+And, occasionally, a person comes along with that same ability.
 Maybe you’ve met a person, or several, like that?

 In my humble opinion, from their gorgeous coloring to their versatility and taste, beets have my heart!